 When your order your liner, spend some time locating the proper gaskets for your main drain, returns, skimmers and lights.
 For a step section in the shallow end, or a drop-in loveseat in the deep end, if the rubber gasket used on 3 sides looks to be in poor shape, replace it with our Pool Step Gasket Kit.
 Replacing gaskets and faceplates will cost you a little more time and money, but it will look much nicer and also help prevent leaks.

-Our Hayward Faceplates & Gasket chart can be helpful to identify Hayward main drain, returns, skimmers and lights gaskets and faceplates with our item numbers.
+Our Hayward Faceplates & Gaskets chart can be helpful to identify Hayward main drain, returns, skimmers and lights gaskets and faceplates with our item numbers.

 Step 5: Install the Inground Liner